CUTR-at-USF/gtfs-realtime-validator/README.md

 `mvn package`

 This will generate an executable file in the `target/` directory with all the dependencies needed to run the application.

+Alternately, you can load the project as Maven project in an IDE like [IntelliJ](https://www.jetbrains.com/idea/) or [Netbeans](https://netbeans.org/).
+This is the fastest way to build and execute the project if you plan to change the source code.

 ### 3. Run the application